-The visitor can click on the digital file to view the full one minute 2 second slideshow and to be directed to the artist’s website: www.josielepe.com
+The visitor can click on the digital file to experience the full one minute 2 second slideshow and to be directed to the artist’s website: www.josielepe.com

-Turning back 180’s degrees, on a perpendicular wall, to the left is Bouquets for the Dead, an alternative process photograph by by Katharine T. Jacobs.
+Turning back 180 degrees from Lepe’s works, on a perpendicular wall to the left is an alternative process photograph by Katharine T. Jacobs titled Bouquets for the Dead.

 The visitor can click on the image to be directed to the artist’s website: www.katharinetjacobs.com

-Turning 180 degrees, the visitor sees three photographs by James William Moore.
+Turning 180 degrees, there are three photographs by James William Moore.